September 11, 2015

 Spinal Pain Pump

-Medicines taken orally get diffused throughout the entire body, which means that a great deal of pain medication must be ingested in order to get the appropriate quantities to the place it is needed most: the spinal cord.
-Now we have the ability to get that medicine to exactly where it’s needed.
-By surgically implanting a pump under the skin of a person’s abdomen and running a catheter to the pain’s precise location in the spine, we can pump medication directly into the spinal fluid, allowing for a much more potent effect on the spinal cord.
-This drastically cuts down the dose of medication that is needed, and the medication often provides even better pain relief with fewer side effects.
+Medicines taken orally are diffused throughout the entire body before they get to the source of your pain and start working to relieve it.
+Now, instead of having to ingest vast quantities of drugs, we have the ability to get medicine to exactly where it’s needed to reduce pain: the spinal cord.
+Surgically implanting a pump under the skin in your abdomen, and running a catheter to the exact location in the spine where the pain is located, we can pump medication directly into the spinal fluid, which causes a powerful effect on the spinal cord.
+This technique not only drastically cuts down the doses of medication required, but the medication used provides better pain relief with fewer side effects.

-An Intrathecal Pump is a specialized device, which delivers concentrated amounts of medication(s) into spinal fluid area via a small catheter (tubing).
+An Intrathecal Pump or spinal pain pump is a device that delivers concentrated amounts of medication(s) into spinal fluid area through a small catheter.

-Am I a candidate for Intrathecal Pump Implant (“Spinal Pain Pump”)?
+Am I a candidate for Intrathecal Pump Implant?

-It is done in two stages.
-In the first stage, a single injection or temporary catheter is inserted to assess effectiveness and screen for unwanted side effects.
-If this trial is successful in relieving symptoms, then the permanent device is placed under the skin.
-The patients have to meet certain other screening criteria before implanting the pump.
+The procedure is done in two stages.
+In the first stage sees an injection or temporary catheter inserted to test for effectiveness and be a precursor for side effects.
+If this trial relieves your symptoms, then the second stage can occur, where a permanent device can be positioned.

-Will I be “put out” for this procedure?
+Do I have to be “put out” during this procedure?

-The placement of the tubing is done under local anesthesia with patients mildly sedated.
-The amount of sedation given generally depends upon the patient tolerance.
-For the pump placement, patients are given spinal injection or general anesthesia depending on the patient general health.
+For many, yes.
+The placement of the tubing is done under a local anesthesia.
+You will be mildly sedated throughout the procedure, but the amount of sedation given will depend on your tolerance and comfort level.
+For the pump placement, you are given either a spinal injection or general anesthesia depending on your general health.

-It is done with the patient lying on his/her stomach.
-The patients are monitored with EKG, blood pressure cuff and blood oxygen-monitoring device.
-The skin is cleaned with antiseptic solution and then the procedure is carried out.
-X-ray (fluoroscopy) is used to guide the needle for inserting the tubing.
+he procedure is done with the patient lying on the stomach, while being monitored with EKG, a blood pressure cuff and blood oxygen-monitoring device.
+After the skin is cleaned, the procedure is carried out.
+Fluoroscopy is used to help guide the needle for inserting the tubing.

 Where is the tubing inserted?
 Where is the pump placed?

-Tubing is inserted in the midline at the lower back.
-The pump is then placed on the side of the back.
+Tubing is introduced in the midline at the lower back.
+The pump is positioned on the side of your back.

-You may have incisional acute postoperative pain after the procedure.
-The pump is adjusted electronically to deliver adequate amount of medication to control your chronic pain.
+You may have acute incisional pain after the procedure, like with any procedure of this nature.
+The pump is adjusted electronically to deliver the proper amount of medication to control your pain.

 How long will the pumps last?

-The medication contained within the pump will last about 1 to 6 months depending upon the concentration and amount infused.
-It is then refilled via a tiny needle inserted into the pump chamber.
-This is done in the office or at your home, and takes only a few minutes.
-The batteries in the pump may last 5 to 7 years depending upon the usage.
-The batteries can not be replaced or recharged, and so the pump is replaced at that time.
+The medication enclosed in the pump lasts between 1 to 6 months depending upon its concentration and amount infused each day.
+It is refilled through a needle inserted into the pump chamber, which is done in the office and takes only a few minutes.
+The batteries in the pump may last up to seven years depend upon how much they are used; they cannot be recharged or replaced so when they fail, a new pump will be fitted.

-More detailed information is available from the manufacturer of this device.
+More information is available from the device manufacturer of this device.
 Additional information is also available at the Medtronic’sTM Website.